 Essential A Level/IB Higher Level Mathematics

-Useful A Level Business Studies/IB Higher Level Business and Management, if Economics is unavailable
+Useful AS or A Level/IB Higher Level Further Mathematics, A Level/IB Higher Level Economics, A Level Business Studies/IB Higher Level Business and Management (if Economics is unavailable)

 Economics and Further Mathematics are considered useful preparation but are not essential.
 A Level Business Studies can be helpful if you are unable to take Economics.